-Our faculty members are subject-matter experts in their chosen fields.
-The faculty utilize a variety of learning techniques so that our students not only have the knowledge base necessary to compete in today’s economy, but they also understand how to apply that knowledge base to address real world problems and issues.
+Our faculty members utilize a variety of learning techniques so our students not only have the knowledge base necessary to compete in today’s economy, but they also understand how to apply that knowledge base to address real world problems and issues.
 Our clear and primary focus is on student success.

 In April of 2016 the College was named after our benefactor Stephen Poorman.
 His gift of over $7 million was the largest in the history of Pennsylvania’s State System of Higher Education at that time.
 Mr. Poorman’s generosity has enabled us to create a student investment fund; bring global leaders in business and entertainment to campus; and to develop new infrastructure for student success.

 The Stephen Poorman College of Business, Information Systems, and Human Services is committed to student-centered, life-long learning, focused on current and emerging societal needs in sustainable economic development, business and technological innovation, social and environmental justice, and holistic wellbeing, evidenced in our policies, procedures, curricula, research, and outreach activities.